sylefeb/Silice/learn-silice/Documentation.md

 ### Bindings

-Silice defines operators for bindings the input/output of algorithms and
+Silice defines operators for bindings the input/output of units and
 modules:

 -   `<:` binds right to left,